Tours, colourful promotional displays, giveaways and more to welcome patrons to summer/fall al fresco dining experience

 Through a series of exciting activations such as patio map, tours, contests, and public art over summer and fall 2022, the program aims to attract tourism to the east end neighbourhoods of Riverside and Leslieville.
 By leveraging the appeal of their many famous eating and drinking establishments as anchors, the BIAs are leading local pandemic economic recovery efforts.

 The neighbouring BIAs share many common features, including a diverse catalogue of small independent businesses along Queen Street, one of Toronto’s economic driving forces.
 Queen Street East maintains a close relationship with its surrounding communities.

-This relationship is a springboard to launch this exciting summer/fall dining program, with the support of partners including the City of Toronto CafeTO program, and community sponsors including Hullmark, Wright Sisters Group, Outline Financial and Radical Road Brewing Co Marketplace.
-While the program caters to their communities, they are reimagining and creating a vibrant main street to support economic recovery and welcome tourism back in a safe way.
+This relationship is a springboard to launch this exciting summer/fall dining program, with the support of partners including the City of Toronto CafeTO program, and community sponsors including Hullmark, Wright Sisters Group, and Outline Financial.
+While the program caters to their communities, they are re-imagining and creating a vibrant main street to support economic recovery and welcome tourism back in a safe way.

 Highlights of Queen East Eats